 who could suspend physical laws, perform miraculous acts, be aware of

 each human's thoughts and actions, etc. seemed equally improbable.

-During my childhood, I had abandoned belief in the Easter Bunny, tooth
+During my childhood, I had abandoned belief in the Easter Bunny, the tooth

 fairy, and Santa.
-God seemed like just one more magical figure.
+God seemed like just one more magical figure that probably didn't exist.
 I

-became an agnostic, and have remained so for over six decades.
+became an Agnostic, and have remained so for over seven decades.